microblink/microblink-api-proxy-example/README.md

 # microblink-api-proxy-example
 Microblink API proxy Node.js Express application hosted as server less on Webtask.io

+## About

+This application is just an example how the Microblink API proxy should looks like and it is hosted on Webtask.io because of it's simplicity as serverless solution.
+With a little modification it can be easily hostend on the other serverless platforms: Amazon Lambda, Firebase Cloud Functions, etc.

+Also with a few modification this simple Express application can be hostend on any Linux server with Node.js support or it can be rewritten in some other programming language: Java, PHP, Ruby, ... and also this simple endpoint `ENDPOINT + /recognize/execute` can be integrated to any other backend application.

 ## Requirements

 - Account on https://webtask.io/